 While considerable therapeutic advances using targeted therapies have been made for many malignancies, the most common treatment for acute myeloid leukemia (AML) has not changed in nearly 40 years.
 Although the majority of patients treated with chemotherapy will achieve an initial remission, subsequent treatment with either further chemotherapy or allogeneic stem cell transplantation (SCT) is effective at preventing leukemic relapse in only approximately half of these individuals.
 The outlook is often especially suboptimal for those diagnosed with AML but not eligible for this intensive therapy due to advanced age or medical co-morbidity.
 Despite the lack of progress with conventional treatments, recent advances in the scientific understanding of the genetic diversity of AML, new developments in immunotherapy and the powerful graft-versus-leukemia effect already observed after SCT all offer hope that AML is potentially susceptible to control by the immune system in the non-SCT setting.

-Dr. Hourigan’s research focuses on three complementary approaches that are united by an overriding theme of performing translational “bedside to bench” human immunology research in order to find ways to prevent and treat AML relapse.
-These efforts are strengthened by collaborations with the systems immunology and bioinformatics capabilities of the NIH’s Center for Human Immunology and Inflammation (CHI) and the core facility expertise in flow cytometry and genomics, and with a variety of clinical colleagues from leukemia centers across the country.
+Dr. Hourigan’s research focuses on three complementary approaches that are united by an overriding theme of performing translational human immunology research in order to find ways to detect, prevent and treat AML relapse.
+These efforts are strengthened by collaborations with the NIH’s Center for Human Immunology and Inflammation (CHI), NHLBI core facility expertise in flow cytometry and genomics, and with a variety of clinical colleagues from leukemia centers across the country.